trustyuri/trustyuri-java/README.md

     $ mvn compile assembly:single

+(**Problem: this does not work, because Maven gives many "already added, skipping" messages and then the required Sesame parser factories are not found...**)

 You may want to give the resulting jar file a shorter name:

     $ mv target/hashuri-1.0-SNAPSHOT-jar-with-dependencies.jar hashuri.jar